 - not have a Bachelors degree.

-- An application form - Here you need to provide your personal details, scheme and location preferences, and describe any assistance you may need through the recruitment process.
+- Register your details - Here you need to provide your personal details, scheme and location preferences, and describe any assistance you may need through the recruitment process.

-- An assessment centre - This stage will involve you being invited to attend an assessment centre, where you will complete a group task, written task and strengths-based interview.
+- Attend an assessment centre - If you successfully complete the online tests you'll be invited to attend a half-day assessment centre.
+This involves a face-to-face interview, group exercises and a written assessment.
 Those who pass the assessment centre are invited to join the scheme.

 What is the Civil Service looking for?

 Like many public sector employers, the Civil Service aims to recruit people who demonstrate skills in leadership, creativity, decision-making and flexible thinking.
-The Civil Service also requires its apprentices to show:
+The organisation also requires its apprentices to show: